TheExGenesis/TheExGeneisis/_posts/2020-03-23-offering-4-focus.md

             graph-tool,
             tik tok horror."
 ---
+Gather around the campfire brothers and sister, to see what I have for you.
+This was my second week of quarantine.
+Things are looking like they won't be the same after this.
+It's time to focus on what matters.
+Try to figure out how to support each other meanwhile, and how we can set things up for the aftermath.

-Offering number 4 (!) is, in my humble opinion, is the best one yet.
+Offering number 4 (!) is, in my humble opinion, is the best one so far.
 Stick around for governance ideas for our post-apocalyptic society, new psychic powers, extreme travels, and tik tok horror.

 Finally, [as promised](announcing-weekly-offerings), I completed a full month of offerings, which means I get to start a mailing list and YOU get to sign up! (at the bottom of the page)